psi1703/k8s/README.md

 This repository contains the FastAPI portal, the required monitor service, the React frontend source, help-documentation source, Kubernetes manifests, Dockerfiles, and the installer used by GitHub Actions to deploy onto a K3s server or cluster.

 Current status: the repository has a validated Phase 3 K3s baseline with MetalLB, Traefik HTTPS, Redis-required runtime state, and an isolated monitor pod.
 It is not yet the final SCH production architecture.
-The remaining production-alignment gaps are tracked in `docs/operations/sch-target-vs-current.md`.
+The remaining production-alignment gaps are tracked in `docs/architecture/sch-target-architecture-gap-analysis.md`.

+For the consolidated documentation index, see `docs/README.md`.

 Current safe posture: